 How to Panel a Wall: DIY Wall Panelling in 7 Steps

-Panelling your wall at home is an easy way to completely transform the look of a room.
-It is a really simple DIY task, and Speedy will talk you through all the steps below.
+Panelling your wall at home is an easy way to completely transform a room's look.
+It is a really simple DIY task, and Speedy will walk you through all the steps below.

 When doing any decorating and DIY, always wear PPE.
 Eye protection and a mask will be vital here as dust will be created, and you’ll also want to wear work gloves when using tools such as nail guns and saws.